Updated: March 2021

 Wattage too high/your choice of coil

-Another potential cause is your wattage being too high or using a type of coil that produces a lot of heat, such as Clapton coil, Tiger coil or other exotic coil type.
+Another potential cause is your wattage being too high or using a type of coil that produces a lot of heat, such as the Clapton coil, Tiger coil or other exotic coil type.

 In either case, the higher power and increased size mean this level of heat is to be expected.
 Simply follow the advice in the chain vaping section and leave it for a while between vape sessions.